 Uninsured and Underinsured Motorist (UM and UIM)

-Here are some scenarios where full-coverage with liability, collision and comprehensive insurance are a necessity:
+Here are some scenarios where full-coverage insurance is either required or a really good idea:

 You Finance or Lease a Vehicle